vadimturok/dragons-app/README.md

 ## Setup
 To run application locally create in the root folder '.env' file and provide key-value pairs.
-Add all values from '.env' file into the 'firebaseconfig.js' file:
+Add all keys from '.env' file into the 'firebaseconfig.js' file:

 ```
 const firebaseConfig = {